-The page builder widget block types were introduced in version 4.5, and allow for the easy adding of content to any page on your site, with a lot of customisations, and without the need to code any CSS of HTML.
-You can add background colours and images, adjust padding and borders and even add colour overlays right from the widget menu.
+The page builder widget block types were introduced in version 4.5, and allow for the easy adding of content to any page on your site, with a lot of customizations, and without the need to code any CSS of HTML.
+You can add background colors and images, adjust padding and borders and even add color overlays right from the widget menu.
 There are 3 of these widgets, of which serve slightly different purposes

 - Page Builder: Text - Used for adding simple text to the page